 - Login to the portal using your TIN Number and select e-payment.

-- In case you are paying on behalf your employees then you should select Form ID ‘VIII’ for the professional tax payment.
-In case this does not apply for you then you can simply select the ‘Other’ option and then choose the appropriate remark from the drop-down list.
+- If you are paying on behalf of your employees, you should select Form ID 'VIII' for the professional tax payment.
+If this does not apply to you, you can select the 'Other' option and choose the appropriate remark from the drop-down list.

 Even if you are filing your professional tax in any other state, the basic steps to make your professional tax payments will be the same.
 Just follow this map and pay your professional tax online using the state slabs and mandates.